Thank you for your interest. We do have several positions and we invite you to read this page before applying to join us.

 First, you should read about our values, which defines the way we work.
 Then, look at our Research area to see what we do.
 Then you can send an email to Dr. Giabbanelli detailing why you think this is the right lab for you: what projects look interesting, and why.

-If you are considering joining us at Northern Illinois University, you may be interested in having an overview of our MS Degree as well as the current cost of the degree and its estimated cost in the future.
+If you are considering joining us at Miami University, you may be interested in having an overview of our MS Degree.
 We do have funding to help you get your degree while doing research.
-There are also fellowship opportunities which you should check before joining the program.
-If you’d like to check that we are the right place for you, you can visit our campus.
-To apply or review the admission requirements, please visit this link.
 Questions related to the degree, admission or scholarships should be sent to the relevant administrative contacts.